Panduranga (Champa): Early period

+Some studies suggest that Panduranga existed as a vassal state of the Funan kingdom before its annexation into Lâm Ấp by Phạm Dương Mại II in 433.

+Following the collapse of the northern dynasties in the Lâm Ấp period, a new southern dynasty, called Panduranga, rose in 757, unifying the entire Champa under their rule.
+This dynasty established its capital at Virapura, also known as Palai Bachong (modern-day Ninh Phước).

+In 774, the Javanese raided and destroyed Kauthara (Khánh Hòa province), burned the Po Nagar temple, and carried off the Shiva statue.
+The Cham king Satyavarman pursued the invaders and defeated them in a naval battle.
+In 781, Satyavarman erected a stele at Po Nagar, claiming victory and control over the entire region and rebuilding the temple.
+In 787, the Javanese attacked the capital Virapura and burned down the Shiva temple near Panduranga (Phan Rang).

 From 1060 to 1074, Panduranga was the capital of king Rudravarman III (r.
 1061–1074).
 During the 12th century when Khmer Empire invaded Champa and occupied most of the kingdom in 1145–1150, prince Sivänandana or Jaya Harivarman I (r.
 1147–1162), son of refugee king Rudravarman IV, fled to Panduranga, then led a rebellion that resisted the Khmer and inflicted defeats on the invaders, forcing them to make a withdrawal in 1149.
 In 1151, province of Amaravarti (Quảng Ngãi province) revolted against Harivarman, followed by Panduranga in 1155.
 In 1190, Cham Prince Vidyanandana (r.
 1192–1203) who had defected to the Khmer was nominated as puppet king of Pänduranga.
 Revolts ousted Khmer Prince In of Vijaya in 1191, which prompted Vidyanandana to rebel against the Khmer in 1192 and then reunified Champa.
 He faced massive retribution from Jayavarman VII of Angkor in the next year, but Vidyanandana's struggle for Champa lasted until 1203 when the capital of Vijaya fell to the Khmer and Vidyanandana himself fled and died in Dai Viet.

-According to the Sakarai dak rai patao (Panduranga annals), the first king of Panduranga Principality was Sri Aragang.
+According to the Sakarai dak rai patao (Panduranga annals), the first king of Panduranga Principality was Po Sri Agarang.
 His rule lasted between 1195/1205 to 1235/1247.
 The king of kings at Vijaya still wrested certain suzerainty over Panduranga.
-Sri Aragang was succeeded by Cei Anâk, who reigned between 1235/1247 - 1269/1281.
-After the Aragang dynasty, Panduranga continued maintaining its sovereignty under the Dobatasuar dynasty (1269-1373).
+Sri Agarang was succeeded by Cei Anâk, who reigned between 1235/1247 – 1269/1281.
+After the Agarang dynasty, Panduranga continued maintaining its sovereignty under the Debatasuar dynasty (1269–1373).

 By the late 14th century, the whole of Champa had been unified again under the rule of a single strong dynasty, founded by Jaya Simhavarman VI (r.
 1390–1400).
 Panduranga remained autonomous but asymmetrical and maintained a tributary relationship with the Simhavarmanids in Vijaya.